Account verification: Identity verification services

 Identity verification services are third-party solutions which can be used to ensure that a person provides information which is associated with the identity of a real person.
 Such services may verify the authenticity of identity documents such as drivers licenses or passports, called documentary verification, or may verify identity information against authoritative sources such as credit bureaus or government data, called nondocumentary verification.

 Identity documents verification

 The uploading of scanned or photographed identity documents is a practice in use, for example, at Facebook.
 According to Facebook, there are two reasons that a person would be asked to send a scan of or photograph of an ID to Facebook: to show account ownership and to confirm their name.

 In January 2018, Facebook purchased Confirm.io, a startup that was advancing technologies to verify the authenticity of identification documentation.

 Behavioral verification

-Behavioral verification is the computer-aided and automated detection and analysis of behaviors and patterns of behavior to verify accounts.
-Behaviors to detect include those of sockpuppets, bots, cyborgs, trolls, spammers, vandals, and sources and spreaders of fake news, disinformation and election interference.
-Behavioral verification processes can flag accounts as suspicious, exclude accounts from suspicion, or offer corroborating evidence for processes of account verification.
+Behavioral verification is the computer-aided and automated detection and of behaviors to verify accounts.
+Behavioral verification is used extensively on social media platforms for a variety of reasons: